crazycodigo/Coding-Basics-HacktoberFest2022/README.md

 # Coding-Basics-HacktoberFest2022
-This repository accepts contributions for HacktoberFest 2022.
+This repo has been excluded from HacktoberFest

 ## What is HacktoberFest 2022?
 ![hactoberfest](https://user-images.githubusercontent.com/91965754/193397762-a6fb07b8-3657-4a28-b051-e91d41a27494.png)